Pop Up Excel VBA MsgBox When Cell Meets Criteria

 End Sub

-Here, this snippet shows Excel MsgBox with different criteria.
-Here the code shows the student name one line after another getting three different categories.
+This snippet shows Excel MsgBox with different criteria.
+The code shows the student name one line after another getting three different categories.

 Read More: Excel VBA: Develop and Use a Yes No Message Box

-Here we are going to display MsgBox meeting certain limits.
+We are going to display MsgBox meeting certain limits.
 Here some students get good, satisfactory, and failed marks according to a specific limit.
-Watching the overview video you will be clearer.

 VBA code for displaying Excel MsgBox for Certain Limits as criteria